Plugins

 references another by ID, include the referenced name in GET responses).

-authenticates.
-This is what makes API keys useful — external services can
+difference is how the caller authenticates.
+This is what makes API keys

-manage data without needing a browser session.
+useful — external services can manage data without needing a browser

 Error responses for the v1 routes should use a consistent JSON format: